Death and funeral of Alexei Navalny: Potential cause

 Alexander Polupan, a doctor who treated Navalny's earlier poisoning, questioned the rapid timing of medical care, noted that a detached blood clot (a possible cause of death claimed by Russian state media) cannot be verified without an autopsy, and said Navalny had no underlying conditions that would put him at risk of a thromboembolism.
 His mother was told that he had died from "sudden death syndrome" (an umbrella term for different cardiac syndromes that cause cardiac arrest); his lawyer was told that the cause of death was still unclear.

 According to official documents obtained by The Insider, an early version of a report prepared by Investigative Committee of Russia mentioned abdominal pain, vomiting, and convulsions as Navalny's symptoms, which were confirmed by medical experts as clearly indicative of poisoning.
 However, in the final version of the same document all mention of Navalny's abdominal pain, vomiting, and convulsions was removed, while an inventory of objects taken from the scene of Navalny's death still listed "samples of vomit", which according to the document were submitted for examination, despite the fact that neither the fact of the examination nor Navalny's vomiting had ever been officially reported.

+In February 2026, the United Kingdom, France, Germany, Sweden, and the Netherlands released a joint statement saying that Navalny was killed by epibatidine, a deadly toxin found in poison dart frogs, citing tests on samples from his body that "conclusively" confirmed its presence.
+According to Sky News, the toxin was likely made in a laboratory.